 Advantages: Lowest cost option

 There are a few aerosol spray systems that can be used, but these are generally ineffective for props and running gear, and are reserved for outdrive applications.
 These include Interlux Trilux 33 and Primocon, Pettit Alumaspray and Prop Coat Barnacle Barrier, and the Sea Hawk Premium Outdrive Kit that contains Smart Solution (brush on Pint) and Barnacle Blocker.
-Our advise is to save your money before applying these to props and running gear.
+Our advice is to save your money before applying these to props and running gear.